 What is a local data aggregator?

-Simply put, a local data aggregator (LDA) is an organization that gathers (aggregates) information about other businesses and then passes that data on to other sources.
+A local data aggregator (LDA) is an organization that gathers information about other businesses and then passes that data on to other sources.

 Think of their function as similar to that of an old-school Yellow Pages – they bring together information such as business name, address and phone number – but on a much larger scale.
 Unlike the Yellow Pages, the data gathered by a data aggregator is then funneled to lots of other services for use in a range of ways; in mobile apps, on maps, to populate business directories and to be used on citation sites, for example.